Improving the energy efficiency of your home

 - Install loft insulation, cavity wall insulation and underfloor insulation.

-Even if your loft is needed for storage or converted for a room – whatever your roof or loft situation there are ways you can insulate to reduce heat loss.
+Even if your loft is needed for storage or converted for a room, there are ways you can insulate to reduce heat loss.

 Solid walls can be insulated – either from the inside or the outside.
-This will cost more than insulating a standard cavity wall, but the savings on your heating bills will be bigger too.
+Solid wall insulation is more expensive than insulating a standard cavity wall, but the savings on your heating bills will be bigger too.

 - Block unused chimneys